liamgriffiths/distributed-elixir-demo/README.md

 I'm using OSX, so the installation instructions are based on this.

 ```
-# Make sure you have elixir installed
+# Make sure you have Elixir installed
 $ brew install elixir

+# Install node and npm (needed for Phoenix app)
+$ brew install node

 # Install Docker
 $ brew install docker